kbroman/blog/content/post/2019-02-18_omg_binder.md

 Yes, that was it.

 1. An `runtime.txt` file with a line like `r-2019-02-14`
-2. Either and `install.R` file or a `DESCRIPTION` file.
+2. Either an `install.R` file or a `DESCRIPTION` file.
 The key thing here is specifying what packages to install.
 3. Make a badge with the correct URL.